MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

 ## Contact Microsoft Support for help

-If you need further assistance from Microsoft Support, please contact [@DMASUPPORT](mailto:dmasupport@microsoft.com).
-For faster response, you may attach the logs from [default log directory](https://learn.microsoft.com/en-us/sql/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension?view=sql-server-ver16#logs)
+If you need further assistance from Microsoft Support, contact [@DMASUPPORT](mailto:dmasupport@microsoft.com).
+For faster response, you may attach the logs from [default log directory](../database-migration-assessment-for-oracle-extension?view=sql-server-ver16#logs)

 ## Next steps